 All physicians and individuals not affiliated with Northwestern Medicine will be charged $2,000 total for the two-year program.
 Nurses, researchers, and other non-physician NM-affiliates will be charged a reduced total cost of $1,000.

 Apply to Join

-Applications are now closed for joining the program in 2019-2020.
+Applications to join the program in Fall 2020 are now being accepted.
+The application deadline is Friday, July 31, 2020.
 A brief online application, a statement of purpose, a statement of experience, an updated CV, and a brief interview are required for consideration.
-Applications to join in Fall 2020 will be accepted starting in Spring 2020 with a deadline in Summer 2020.
-Please watch for announcements or check back here for specific dates.

 Kelly N Michelson, MD, MPH

 Professor of Pediatrics

 Julia and David Uihlein Professor in Bioethics and Medical Humanities

 Director, Center for Bioethics and Medical Humanities